An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Radiative transfer equations and method

-The radiative transfer and the energy exchange between radiation and material are described by the gray radiative transfer equations, which has the form below:
+The radiative transfer and the energy exchange between radiation and material are described by the gray approximation to the radiative transfer equations, which have the form below:

-Here $\bsOmega$ is the angular variable which lies on $\bbS^2$, the surface of the unit sphere.
-Also, $I(\bx, t, \bsOmega)$ is the radiation intensity, $\bx$ is the spatial variable, and $\sigma(\bx, T)$ is the opacity.
-In \eqref{eq:RTE}, the external source and scattering terms are omitted. $T(\bx, t)$ is the material temperature and $c$ is the speed of light.
-The relationship between the material temperature $T(\bx, t)$ and the material energy density $U(\bx, t)$ is
+Here $I(\bx, t, \bsOmega)$ is the specific intensity of radiation. $\bsOmega$ is the angular variable which lies on $\bbS^2$, the surface of the unit sphere. $\bx = (x, y, z)$ is the spatial variable, and $\sigma(\bx, T)$ is the opacity. $\epsilon$ is the ratio between the typical mean free path and the macroscopic length scale \cite{Mie2013}, which plays a similar role to the Knudsen number in the rarefied gas dynamics.
+In \eqref{eq:RTE}, the external source and scattering terms are omitted. $T(\bx, t)$ is the material temperature and $c$ is the speed of light. $a$ is the radiation constant given by